 The area between an arc and the two radii lines from the center of the circle to the arc's end-points is called a sector.

 Now that we've explained the basic concept of arcs, angles and sectors in geometry, let's scroll down to work on specific geometry problems relating to this topic.

+In today's lesson, we will show a simple formula for finding the length of an arc in a circle.
 An arc is a part of the circle's circumference.
-A circle measures 360°, so the length of an arc that is the entire circle (an arc measuring 360°) is simply the circle's circumference, given by … [Read more...] about How to Find the Length of an Arc in a Circle
+A circle measures 360°, so the length of an arc that … [Read more...] about Arc Length Formula